iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 For any choice of $$\alpha > 1$$ and $$\delta > 0$$.
 Different values of $$\alpha$$ give us different tradeoffs - looking at the bound, larger $$\alpha$$ values may work better for small $$\delta$$.

-Given that the Gaussian mechanism satisfies RDP for an infinite list of alphas and that each $$\alpha$$ gives rise to an infinite list of $$(\varepsilon, \delta)$$-DP algorithms.
+The Gaussian mechanism satisfies RDP for an infinite list of alphas and that each $$\alpha$$ gives rise to an infinite list of $$(\varepsilon, \delta)$$-DP algorithms.
 A naturally arising question is: which $$\alpha$$ should we pick.
 Again, the answer lies in leveraging automatic solvers to find the best possible $$\alpha$$ for us.
 For example, if we want to calculate the DP privacy guarantee of the $$T$$ times composition of the Gaussian mechanism, a typical workflow for using these automatic solvers is to give them the noise level $$\sigma$$, the sensitivity $$\Delta_f$$ of the function we are trying to make DP, and the number of times $$T$$ we are composing this mechanism.
 Then, through a mixture of symbolic and numerical solutions, the solver will aim to find the best possible $$\varepsilon$$ for a given $$\delta$$ by trying a long list of candidate alphas.
 Another possible workflow is to give the solver the $$\varepsilon, \delta, \Delta_f$$, and $$T$$ and then to get the smallest possible $$\sigma$$ needed.
 All of this in the hope of getting the tightest possible bounds.
 Thus, the theme of using numerical methods, which we first saw with the Analytic Gaussian mechanism, strikes back.
-Throughout this blog, we will be using the RDP accounting tools of Google dp-accounting library <d-footnote>Check https://pypi.org/project/dp-accounting Tighter DP accounting can be possible by using the Privacy Loss Distribution (PLD) accounting tools of the library, which leverages <d-cite key=doroshenko2022connect></d-cite>.
+Throughout this blog, we will be using the RDP accounting tools of Google dp-accounting library <d-footnote>Check https://pypi.org/project/dp-accounting .
+Tighter DP accounting can be possible by using the Privacy Loss Distribution (PLD) accounting tools of the library, which leverages <d-cite key=doroshenko2022connect></d-cite>.
 For the experiments, we used the RDP accountant to stay closer to the content.</d-footnote>.

 #### A second try at DP training: